-1) Consolidation of engineering resources and the transfer of certain functions to lower cost locations resulting in a significant reduction in our engineering team in Issy-Les-Moulineaux, outside of Paris, France.
-Our sales and customer support capability in Issy-Les-Moulineaux will remain unchanged and our teams in Toulouse and Sophia Antipolis will continue to provide key technical capability for our cloud and services offerings; and

-2) Outsourcing of a select group of general and administrative transaction-based activities to a global outsourcing partner which is expected to be fully transitioned by the end of 2019.
+- 1) Consolidation of engineering resources and the transfer of certain functions to lower cost locations resulting in a significant reduction in our engineering team in Issy-Les-Moulineaux, outside of Paris, France.
+Following a detailed process, the majority of employees impacted by this program have been notified and we expect the program to be largely complete by the end of 2019.
+Our sales and customer support capability in Issy-Les-Moulineaux will remain unchanged and our teams in Toulouse and Sophia Antipolis will continue to provide key technical capability for our cloud and services offerings; and - 2) Outsourcing of a select group of general and administrative transaction-based activities to a global outsourcing partner.
+Transition activities commenced in the third quarter of 2019 and we expect the activities to be fully transitioned by the end of 2019.

-These two initiatives impact approximately 125 positions of which 99 positions are in France.
-During the three months ended June 30, 2019, we recorded \$14.9 million in severance and \$3.1 million in transitional costs related to these two initiatives.
-Additional restructuring costs will be accrued as employees provide remaining service.
-The outstanding liability of \$16.2 million as at June 30, 2019 is included in Accounts payable and accrued liabilities and is expected to be paid by the end of January 2020 relating to these two initiatives.
+These two initiatives have impacted approximately 128 positions of which 97 positions were in France.
+During the three months ended September 30, 2019, we recorded \$2.7 million in severance and \$3.6 million in transitional costs related to these two initiatives (nine months ended September 30, 2019 - \$17.7 million in severance and \$6.6 million in transitional costs).
+The outstanding liability of \$13.5 million as at September 30, 2019 relating to these initiatives is included in Accounts payable and accrued liabilities and is expected to be paid by the end of January 2020.